rwbuie/analytics_teams/index.md

 layout: home
 ---

-## Welcome!

-jijij

-## this is level 2

-### level 3

-This is a landing page for a study of Performnce and Organiaitonal Characteristics of Analytics Teams in Healthcare and Population Health. tggr grgr
+This is a landing page for a study of Performnce and Organiaitonal Characteristics of Analytics Teams in Healthcare and Population Health.

-grgr
+# Key Information

-This site provides important information to potential participants and their home organizations so that they can make an informed decision regarding enrollment into the study.
+This site provides important information so that potential participants, and their organizations, can make an informed decision regarding enrollment into the study.